-I first met Beth at San Francisco State in the fall of 1961.
+I first met Bess at San Francisco State in the fall of 1961.
 I was new on the scene and didn’t know anybody yet.
 I’d just transferred to State after a season of traveling in Mexico and New York.
 One night in October or thereabouts I went to an all-night vigil for peace outside the Commons, the schools’ poor attempt at a student union.
 I brought my Mexican guitar and sang Pretty Polly and We Shall Overcome and There Once Was A Union Maid through the night as the frat boys taunted us and threw eggs.
-By morning I knew all the peaceniks, the people who became my comrades for next few years, Solveig Otvos, Don Auclaire, Peter Weiss, Bob Kuehn, Eva Bessie, Peter Kraemer, Margarita Bates…and Beth.
+By morning I knew all the peaceniks, the people who became my comrades for next few years, Solveig Otvos, Don Auclaire, Peter Weiss, Bob Kuehn, Eva Bessie, Peter Kraemer, Carmen O’Shaughnessy…and Bess.

-Well, Beth and I never got together in the way you’re expecting, because Margarita got in the way.
+Well, Bess and I never got together in the way you’re expecting, because Margarita got in the way.
 Margarita Bates.
-For now, let me just say she was peerless, I hungered for her magical presence, and Beth disappeared in her shadow – except she didn’t really.
+For now, let me just say she was peerless, I hungered for her magical presence, and Bess disappeared in her shadow – except she didn’t really.
 Instead, the oddest thing happened.
-Beth and I became friends.
+Bess and I became friends.

 Late one afternoon in 1962 we were hanging out in Solveig’s place on Page Street.
 Solveig wasn’t home from work yet and there were just the two of us, listening to the Modern Jazz Quartet on Solveig’s record player.
 The late afternoon light faded away until there was only the light spreading from the little kitchen.
 You can guess what happened.
 Our buried longing for each other took over, and we lay together on the couch in the darkness until Solveig got home.